How ANY Texture Started

 I started collecting these samples because they were gorgeous, and because I could not stand the thought of letting them go to waste.
 I became obsessed with giving them a second chance, a new life as items both aesthetically pleasing and useful.
 At first I sewed bags, but soon began turning them into any product I could think of.
 Once I started sewing, I just couldn’t stop!

 I am an artist working with fabrics.
 As such, I focus my designs on the basic visual elements of art: color, texture, pattern and shape.
 I prefer strong colors in in-between hues, such as purples, magentas, maroons, mustards and turquoises.
 There are rarely pure primary colors in my work, and hardly ever browns or pure whites.
-I like colorful clothes and surrounding myself with colorful objects.
+I like surrounding myself with color.
 Color deprivation is painful to me.
 Thus, in my work I enjoy using brilliant colors, which I incorporate into everyday life.
-I believe that colors can affect your mood, and that vivid colors can lift your spirit.
+I believe that colors can affect the mood, and that vivid colors can lift the spirit.
 Through my work I try to create happiness.

 Patterns and shapes are an integral part of my source material, and I use them to my advantage.
 I enhance them or diminish from them as I see fit.
 I enjoy combining, harmonizing, contrasting and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.